Skip to content

 A "Delegate" can be any group or user.

-Any "Delegate" added will allow that user or members of that group to log into the application.
+Any "Delegate" added with any read permissions applied, or self-edit permissions enabled, will allow that user or members of that group to log into the application.

 Nested group members are counted.